pdfminer/pdfminer.six/README.md

 documents.
 It focuses on getting and analyzing text data.
 Pdfminer.six extracts the text from a page directly from the sourcecode of the PDF.
 It can also be used to get the exact location, font or color of the text.

-It is build in a modular way such that each component of pdfminer.six can be replaced easily.
-You can implement your own interpreter or rendering device to use the power of pdfminer.six for other purposes that text analysis.
+It is built in a modular way such that each component of pdfminer.six can be replaced easily.
+You can implement your own interpreter or rendering device that uses the power of pdfminer.six for other purposes than text analysis.

 Check out the full documentation on
 [Read the Docs](https://pdfminersix.readthedocs.io).